khatri-viren/notesapp-php/README.md

 # NotesApp

 **Description:**
 This is a simple full-stack notes application built using PHP and MySQL.
 It provides basic user functionalities such as account creation, form validation, account activation via email, secure password storage, and a "stay logged in" feature using cookies.
+Additionally, users can perform CRUD (Create, Read, Update, Delete) operations on their notes.

 ---